 10:00 a.m.–5:00 p.m.

+Delve into Oregon’s story, from the archaeology of the First Americans to the dynamic cultures of today’s Tribes.
 Combining interactive displays with world-class anthropological collections, Oregon—Where Past is Present shares 14,000 years of Oregon stories, and invites you to tell your own.
-Explore the galleries, try your hand at ancient weaving styles, test your skills as an archaeologist, and much more.
+Explore the galleries, try your hand at ancient weaving styles, test your skills as an archaeologist, and much more Included with regular admission; free for MNCH members and UO ID card holders.
+Show your Oregon Trail or other EBT card for an admission discount.

 Chinese immigrants helped shape Oregon’s history.
 Come discover the stories and resilience of early Chinese Americans.